The Digital Piranesi

 Differences between their views of the same monuments often demonstrate, particularly through Piranesi’s etching of rough, ruined surfaces, his belief in ancient Rome’s magnificence (see, for example, his and Vasi’s views of the Temple of Antoninus and Faustina).
 In Piranesi’s image above, resemblances to and departures from Vasi’s view demonstrate his command of etching techniques even within the confines of what are essentially the same composition and vantage point.
-Piranesi’s much larger copper plates allowed him to expand the range of detail and variety of etching techniques. he expands the palace’s height, darkens its façade, and more densely populates the piazza.
+Piranesi’s much larger copper plates allowed him to expand the range of detail and variety of etching techniques.
+In this view, he expands the palace’s height, darkens its façade, and more densely populates the piazza.
 He meticulously etches the façade’s individual bricks, while Vasi renders a largely blank, white surface, marked only by successions of vertical lines.
-Piranesi ably conveys the past power of the noble family and the lasting architectural significance of the palace while imposing the force of his etching needle over Vasi’s small, smooth views and professional affiliations.
+The human figures in Vasi’s image are aristocrats and possibly tourists; Piranesi’s also includes beggars and monks.
+Building on the work of his teacher, Piranesi ably conveys the past power of the noble family and the lasting architectural significance of the palace while imposing the force of his etching needle over Vasi’s small, smooth views and professional affiliations.
 (JB)

 To see this image in the Vedute di Roma, volume 16 of Piranesi’s Opere, click here.